-On Eve’s way to asking Can you snack? she touches on the real and bigger issue; one that posed a giant barrier between me and my ability to reach a healthy weight.
+On Eve’s way to asking Can you snack? she touches on the real and bigger issue; one that posed a giant barrier between me and a healthy weight.
 What is this huge hurdle that affects so many of us?
 Eve calls it: The Grand Diet Plan.

 I love this term.
 Grand Diet Plan even sounds unattainable.
 At the same time it captures the good intentions behind this unrealistic weight loss method.
 While “grand” is meant to describe an eating plan that’s long-term, making rules around what, where, when and how much you can eat just isn’t practical.
 The only thing certain in life is change.
 The Grand Diet Plan sets so many of us up to fail because we can’t eat according to a program that was made a week ago or even this morning.
 Life just isn’t like that.